galenlim/hackthebox-htb-writeups/_posts/2020-12-08-leakingbucket.md

 ### Cracking with John The Ripper

-Let's try to crack it with the rockyou wordlist.
+Let's try to crack it.
 To crack it with John The Ripper, we need to extact the hash with zip2john.

 ```
 $ zip2john secret-files.zip -o flag.txt > hash